header partial here

 Crime Reports and Statistics

 At UAT we are compliant with all of the latest State and Federal safety and security regulations including the Jeanne Clery Act.
 This requires that information regarding any criminal activity be made public knowledge.
-While UAT has little noticeable crime we still feel it vital to keep our students alert and informed.
+While UAT has little notable crime we still feel it vital to keep our students alert and informed.

 As part of the University's continuing campaign to keep students and staff members vigilant about issues related to safety and security, we also publish an annual campus security & fire report.
 You may print a paper version of the Annual Security & Fire Report or contact the Office of Campus Safety or a member of Student Services to obtain a paper copy.
 Anyone who would like a copy mailed to them should include their full name and mailing address with their request.